dj about me .jpg

 Grateful for Life | West Side of Chicago, Illinois.

-Thanks to my parents-who knowing no English, immigrated to the U.S. in search for the American dream, and instead, lived paycheck to paycheck in one of Chicago’s most poverty stricken neighborhoods.
+Besides sports, I deeply value my home culture.
+This appreciation stems from my parents, who immigrated to the U.S. in search of the American Dream despite knowing no English, and who ultimately lived paycheck to paycheck in one of Chicago’s most poverty-stricken neighborhoods.

 The statue of Michael Jordan, also known as The Spirit, is a bronze sculpture by Omri Amrany and Julie Rotblatt-Amrany that has been located inside the United Center in the Near West Side community area of Chicago since March 1, 2017.

-As a first-generation college student, navigating my undergraduate experiences has been new to me as well as my family.
-I am a University of Illinois alumnus with my Masters in Sports, Recreation and Tourism and have my BA in Sports Marketing from the University of Texas.
-Currently, I am a second-year PhD student researching at the intersection of sports sociology, culture and education.
+As a first-generation college student, I have navigated the path of higher education with my family, forging a unique journey into academia.
+I hold a Master's in Sports, Recreation and Tourism from the University of Illinois and a BA in Sports Marketing from the University of Texas.
+Now, as a second-year PhD researcher, I explore the intersection of sports sociology, culture, and education.

 Little Cubs Field | Humboldt Park, Chicago.

-On my time off, I enjoy traveling the world, watching live sports and building my cooking skills as a chef apprentice.
+In my free time, I enjoy world travel, attending live sporting events, and honing my cooking skills as a chef apprentice

 Mexico Lindo y Querido